-As temperatures reach double digits and the snow melts, activities draw us outdoors with a passion like no other season.
+As the temperature rises and the snow melts, activities draw us outdoors with a passion like no other season.
 Take a spring tour of the county by bike, motorcycle or by car by using our Top 5 Driving Routes Map Guide.
 Attend a spring festival, visit baby goats at Haute Goat or take an historical walking tour and enjoy the fresh spring air.

 There is nothing more Canadian than maple syrup and Northumberland has plenty of it!
 Venture out to Curle's Sugar Shack in Campbellford and taste test the varieties of syrup before you take home your favourite.
 You can tour the Maple Museum and see memorabilia from the Curle Family dating back to 1862.
 Another well-known local maple syrup producer is Sandy Flat Sugar Bush and Pancake House.
 Visit the sugar bush on weekends in March and April and enjoy a pancake breakfast with maple products.
 Sandy Flat Maple Syrup is sold throughout the county at local shops, farm markets and at the Big Apple in Colborne.

 Stay at Ste.
 Anne's this spring and rejuvenate with a Spring Refresh Package.
 Think of bringing your friends as some spa cottages are able to accommodate up to 12 people.
 Each cottage comes with its own hot tub!

 Northumberland has many excellent B&B's located in small villages, towns and the lovely countryside.
 Use our Accommodation Map and put yourself in a picturesque setting.